MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDeviceCollectionQueryMembershipRule.md

 The query is specified as a text string.

 A query rule lets you dynamically update the members of a collection based on a query that is run on a schedule.
-For more information on collection rules in Microsoft System Center Configuration Manager, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.
+For more information on collection rules in Configuration Manager, see [Introduction to Collections in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/gg682177(v=technet.10)) on TechNet.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.